NateEag/next-vcs/readme.md

 ...I'm so sorry.
 It had to be done.

+### Automatic Notifications Of Upstream Semantics Changes

+GitHub has a handy feature for keeping an eye on your upstream dependencies
+- RSS feeds for specific files and folders.
+If you know exactly what you depend on in a larger project, subscribing makes it easier to be aware of changes that impact your project.

+A VCS with built-in language intelligence should be able to offer feeds for changes to semantic abstractions, distinguishing between changes that impact its interface and ones that do not.

+It would be a heavy lift to build, but I think it could be really useful.

 ### BitTorrent As Transport

 So, you have a distributed VCS.
 Wouldn't it be nice if you could use BitTorrent